mapeveri/django-musette/README.rst

 Forum for Django framework.
 This reusable application it is designed to be easily integrated into an existing Django application.

-**NOTE: This application is under development.
-It is not recommended to use in a production environment.**

 Installing
 ----------